kyutai-labs/flash-attn3-jax/README.md

 - **OS**: Linux
 - **JAX**: >= 0.5.0 and <= 0.7.0
   - Version 0.5.0+ required for the new FFI custom call API
-  - Version 0.7.0 limit due to XLA changes affecting ring attention (0.7.1 disabled mixed-precision collective permute operations)
+  - Version 0.7.0 limit due to XLA changes affecting ring attention (0.7.1 disabled mixed-precision collective permute operations cf this [issue](https://github.com/jax-ml/jax/issues/32148))
   - Higher JAX versions may work if you don't use ring attention

 **Note**: bindings have only been tested on Hopper architecture.